 Do patients have to come to you or do you come to them?

-Both, we have a 17-bed Inpatient Unit at our Hospice in Windsor and provide services throughout the local community, including in care homes.
+Both, we have a 28-bed Inpatient Unit at our Hospice in the Royal Borough of Windsor and Maidenhead and provide services throughout the local community, including in care homes.
 We talk about all our services, here.

 Do the patients have to pay for their care?

 No. Our services are free of charge to patients and their loved ones.
 It costs £8 million every year to keep our Hospice running.
 We rely on our community for over 50% of the funds we have to raise annually to provide our services free of charge, 365 days a year, to the people who need us.

 Are you open all the time and are there strict visiting hours?